joelkariyalil/Context-Aware-Jenkins-Transfers-Documentation/docs/source/index.rst

 **Visualize all the above functionalities in a well-crafted terminal screen.**

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including the :ref:`installation` the project.

 Contents
 --------